zwap-in/sqs-mega-python/README.md

     <img alt="Python" src="./resources/logo/sqs-mega-python_logo.png">
 </p>

-**_work in progress ..._**
+_work in progress..._

 ---

-[SQS MEGA](https://github.com/mega-distributed/sqs-mega) is a minimal framework for async processing, event-streaming and pattern-matching that uses [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/).
+SQS MEGA is a minimal framework for async processing, event-streaming and pattern-matching that uses [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/).
 It also implements the [MEGA event protocol](https://github.com/mega-distributed/event-mega).
 This is the Python library for both publisher and subscriber processes.

-Please read the → [**SQS MEGA**](https://github.com/mega-distributed/sqs-mega) documentation to get started.
+Please read the → [SQS MEGA](https://github.com/mega-distributed/sqs-mega) documentation to get started.
 Here we describe how to use the framework in the **Python** ecosystem.

 ## Listening to messages